Relativistic time-dependent quantum dynamics across supercritical barriers for Klein-Gordon and Dirac particles: Charge creation and Multiple Scattering Expansions

-The condition (\ref{conv}) is fulfilled for the KG equation for subcritical barriers, since then both $p_{1}$ and $p_{2}$ are positive.\ However for supercritical barriers, we have $p_{1}>0$ and $p_{2}<0$ and the MSE\ diverges.
-This divergence doesn't make much sense in a stationary plane-wave picture, in which the scattering amplitudes become infinite, but we will see below in Sec. \ref{sec3} that in a time-dependent approach, the divergence corresponds physically to the creation of charge each time a wavepacket hits a barrier edge.
-The negative charge inside the barrier increases, and a corresponding positive charge is created outside the barrier, so that the total charge is conserved.
+This condition is fulfilled for subcritical barriers (both $p_{1}$ and $p_{2}$ are positive) but for supercritical barriers, we have $p_{1}>0$ and $p_{2}<0$ and the MSE\ diverges.
+This divergence does not make much sense in a stationary plane-wave picture, in which the scattering amplitudes become infinite, but we will see below in Sec. \ref{sec3} that in a time-dependent approach, the divergence corresponds physically to the creation of charge each time a wavepacket hits a barrier edge.

 Interestingly, if the ``converged'' amplitudes (usually obtained by employing the connection formulas) are employed in the supercritical case, unphysical results are obtained.
 It was recently noticed \cite{xue} in a plane wave analysis that the barrier traversal time defined from the phase energy derivative was superluminal in the supercritical case, an unphysical result attributed to the limitations of the first quantized formalism.
 In a wavepacket approach, building wavepackets with the converged amplitudes results in an acausal wavepacket coming out from the right side of the supercritical barrier before the incoming wavepacket has even hit the barrier \cite{paper1}.
 Other works have also employed the connection formulas in a supercritical context \cite{kim2019,emilio}.